Empowering Your Project Success

 Manufacturing ProcessCost LevelTypical Applications

-Through proper Design for Manufacturing (DFM), engineers can simplify component geometry and reduce unnecessary complexity.
-Small design adjustments—such as increasing corner radii or simplifying curvature—can significantly reduce finishing labor and overall production cost.
+Through proper Design for Manufacturing (DFM), engineers also simplify geometry — larger corner radii, simpler curvature — to cut finishing labor and overall cost.

 FAQ – Carbon Fiber Cost Questions from OEM Buyers